 The food is amazing in Japan!
 Why eat pizza and Mexican just because it’s available.
 Get out there and sample the local cuisine.
 This extends to not only the foods you are more familiar with, sushi, ramens, tempura etc., but the even the not so familiar: pickled veggies and savory egg custards.

 Image: amazing yakatori chicken at a downtown Kutchan BBQ

 About the author:

 Glenn is an avid skiier from Perth, Western Australia.
 As a Melbourne ex-pat, Glenn grew up skiing the Victorian resorts of Falls Creek, Buller and Hotham, where in 1998 he worked as a dish-pig and pizza maker; jobs which he still describes as the best of his life, despite his current occupation as a marine biologist.
-In addition to skiing in New Zealand and Australia (and UAE!), Glenn has recently spent a lot of time in Japan, where he now enjoys exploring the resorts of Hokkaido (big and small).
+In addition to skiing in New Zealand and Australia (and UAE!), Glenn has recently spent a lot of time in Japan, where he now enjoys exploring the resorts of Hokkaido amd Honshu.
 Glenn founded Snowriders in April 2015 as a meeting point for skiiers and boarders and as a source of snow related information.
-He and his fellow directors, Andrew and Jim, continue this passion today.
+He and his fellow directors, Hamish and Clare, continue this passion today.